TimonW-Dev/micropg_lite/README.md

 ### Difference between [micropg_lite](https://github.com/TimonW-Dev/micropg_lite) and [micropg](https://github.com/nakagami/micropg)

 [micropg_lite](https://github.com/TimonW-Dev/micropg_lite) is a lightweight version based on [micropg](https://github.com/nakagami/micropg) by [ nakagami](https://github.com/nakagami).
-If you have RAM/memory issues with [micropg](https://github.com/nakagami/micropg) than this library might solve this issue.
+If you have RAM/memory issues with micropg than this library might solve this issue.

-micropg_lite has been specially optimised for the ESP8266 microchip and other microchips that have little RAM. micopg_lite works on any microchip that runs micropyhton.
+micropg_lite has been specially optimised for the ESP8266 and other microchips that have little RAM. micopg_lite works on any microchip that runs micropyhton.

 ### Major changes in micropg_lite V3
 Those who have already worked with micropg_lite V2 know that the micropg_lite V2 driver has some limitations in terms of functionality.
 Therefore, micropg_lite V3 was optimized from scratch to bring back the functionality that is present in [Nakagami's](https://github.com/nakagami) [micropg](https://github.com/nakagami/micropg).

+### There is even a lighter version
+[micropg_superlite](https://github.com/TimonW-Dev/micropg_superlite) is based on micropg_lite, but some functions have been removed to make the PostgreSQL driver even lighter.
+If you still have problems with RAM utilization, you can try micropg_superlite.
+More information can be found in the [README](https://github.com/TimonW-Dev/micropg_superlite#readme) from the [micropg_superlite](https://github.com/TimonW-Dev/micropg_superlite) repository.

 ## Installation